[PR]

 Extended mode

-When using extended mode, the text
+When using extended mode, the text attribute of Status objects returned by

-methods is replaced by a full_text
+tweepy.API methods is replaced by a full_text attribute, which

 contains the entire untruncated text of the Tweet.
-The truncated
+The truncated attribute

-of the Status object will be False
+of the Status object will be False, and the entities attribute will

 contain all entities.
 Additionally, the Status object will have a

-attribute, an array of two Unicode code point indices,
+display_text_range attribute, an array of two Unicode code point indices,

 identifying the inclusive start and exclusive end of the displayable content